MickhailP/WeatherAround/README.md

 ## Short description

- 🌍 This is the app that allows you check a weather forecast around you and yours favorite places around the world.
-It works on [Tommorow.io API](https://www.tomorrow.io).
+ 🌍 This is the app that allows you check a weather forecast around you and your favorite places around the world.
+It works on [Tommorow.io](https://www.tomorrow.io) API.
 User can observe a weather for it's current location and search it for any place.

  ## Features
 ✅ Easily get the information about the tempreature and weather conditions at your location.<br> 🕚 24-hours forecasst.<br>
 👆 Get the weather forecast for 10 days.<br>
-⭐️ Add your favorite places to the bookmaks and discover more about weather on it.<br>
+⭐️ Add your favorite places to the bookmaks and discover more about weather on around the world.<br>

  ## Technologies
  - REST weather API